hm-lang/core/proposals/README.md

 print(NameDatabase[123.4])  # RUNTIME ERROR, 123.4 is not representable as an `int`. print(NameDatabase[123.4 round(Stochastically)])    # prints "John" with 60% probability, "Jane" with 40%.

-# note that the definition of the key is a readonly array:
+# note that the definition of the ID is a readonly array:
 StackDatabase; string[int[]]
 StackDatabase[[1,2,3]] = "stack123"
 StackDatabase[[1,2,4]] = "stack124"
 # prints "stack123" with 90% probability, "stack124" with 10%:
 print(StackDatabase[map([1.0, 2.0, 3.1], $Dbl round(Stochastically))])
 # things get more complicated, of course, if all array elements are non-integer.
-# the array is cast to the key type (integer array) first.
+# the array is cast to the ID type (integer array) first.
 StackDatabase[[2.2, 3.5, 4.8] map($Dbl round(Stochastically))]
 # result could be stored in [2, 3, 4], [2, 3, 5], [2, 4, 4], [2, 4, 5],
 #                           [3, 3, 4], [3, 3, 5], [3, 4, 4], [3, 4, 5]
-# but the key is decided first, then the map is added to.
+# but the ID is decided first, then the store is added to.
 ```

-Note: when used as a map key, objects with nested fields become deeply constant,
+Note: when used as a store ID, objects with nested fields become deeply constant,
 regardless of whether the internal fields were defined with `;` or `:`.
 I.e., the object is defined as if with a `:`.
-This is because we need key
+This is because we need ID
-stability inside a map; we're not allowed to change the key or it could
+stability inside a store; we're not allowed to change the ID or it could
-change places inside the map and/or collide with an existing key.
+change places inside the store and/or collide with an existing ID.

 Some relevant pieces of the class definition:

 ```
-map~(key, value) := extend(container~{key, value}) {
+store~(id, value) := extend(container~{id, value}) {
     this uh := oneOf(
         OutOfMemory
         # TODO: etc...